awslabs/amazon-kinesis-client/README.md

 ## Release Notes
 ### Release 1.8.5 (September 26, 2017)
 * Only advance the shard iterator for the accepted response.
-  This ensures that the shard iterator is only advanced when the response is accepted.
-This fixes a race condition where additional request created by the asynchronous retriever could overwrite the shard iterator of the accepted response.
+  When using the asynchronous retriever multiple requests can be created.
+As the requests can finish at different times it's possible for them to also have different next shard iterator.
+The KinesisDataFetcher will now only use the next shard iterator of the request that is accepted by the caller.
+Requests are accepted by calling `DataFetcherResult#accept()`, which both retrievers now call.
   * [PR #230](https://github.com/awslabs/amazon-kinesis-client/pull/230)

 ### Release 1.8.4 (September 22, 2017)